How can you tell the difference between bronze and brass?

 The visible differences between bronze and brass: what can you really see with the naked eye?

-The difference between bronze and brass lies in their composition: bronze is an alloy of copper and tin, while brass is an alloy of copper and zinc.
+Bronze is an alloy of copper and tin, while brass is an alloy of copper and zinc.
+This difference in composition accounts for their distinct physical properties and appearance.

 This difference in composition leads to a number of notable differences that are easily identifiable by specialists in metal works of art.